 Financial security is a goal for us all, but with wealth comes complexity.
 An increase in wealth not only typically causes an increase in annual income taxes, but it may also beget estate and gift taxes.
 Current federal law allows each citizen to transfer a certain amount of assets free of federal estate and gift taxes, named the "applicable exclusion amount."

-In 2016, every citizen may, at death, transfer assets valued in the aggregate of $5.45 million ($10.9 million for married couples), free from federal estate tax.
-For gifts made during one’s lifetime, the applicable exclusion amount is the same.
-Therefore, every person is allowed to transfer a total of $5.49 million during his or her life or at death, without any federal estate and gift tax.
-(This does not include the annual gift exclusion, which applies as long as each annual gift to each recipient is less than $14,000.)
+In 2022, every citizen may, at death, transfer assets valued in the aggregate of $12,060,000 ($24.12 million for married couples), free from federal estate tax.
+For gifts made during one's lifetime, the applicable exclusion amount is the same.
+Therefore, every person is allowed to transfer a total of $12,060,000 during their life or at death, without any federal estate and gift tax.
+(This does not include the annual gift exclusion, which applies as long as each annual gift to each recipient is less than $16,000.)

-Therefore, generally only estates worth more than these amounts at the time of death will be subject to federal estate taxes.
-But this wasn’t always so.
+Therefore, generally, only estates worth more than these amounts at the time of death will be subject to federal estate taxes.
+But this wasn't always so.
 From 2001 to 2009, the applicable exclusion rose steadily, from $675,000 to $3.5 million.
-2010 was a unique year, in that there was no estate tax, but it was brought back in 2011 and then made permanent (absent further legislation) by the American Tax Relief Act of 2012 at an exclusion amount of $5 million, indexed for inflation (now $5.45 million).
+2010 was a unique year, in that there was no estate tax, but it was brought back in 2011 and then made permanent (unless there is further legislation) by the American Tax Relief Act of 2012 at an exclusion amount of $5 million, indexed for inflation.
+The Tax Cuts and Jobs Act passed in December of 2017 doubled the exclusion amount to $10 million, indexed for inflation ($12,060,000 for 2022).
+However, the new exclusion amount is temporary and is scheduled to revert back to the previous exclusion levels in 2026.

 Outdated estate documents may include planning that was appropriate for estates at much lower exemption values.
 Many documents have formulas that force a trust to be funded up to this applicable exclusion amount, which may now be too large or unnecessary altogether, given an individual’s or family’s asset level.